blakkd/faster-whisper-hotkey/README.md

     uv pip install -r requirements.txt

-*see https://docs.astral.sh/uv/ for more information on the advantages of using uv, or try it by yourself with this example ;)*
+*see https://docs.astral.sh/uv/ for more information on uv, uv is fast :)

 *or just use `pip install -r requirements.txt` instead*

+### Nvidia GPU

+You need to install cudnn https://developer.nvidia.com/cudnn-downloads

 ## Usage